 We started trying for children immediately with no luck — which was amazing to me because it never occurred to me that I wouldn’t get pregnant immediately.
 After all, I had spent nearly the previous 20 years trying not to get pregnant.
 After six months, a good friend who is a fertility nurse advised us to consider infertility treatment.
 And again, we had a plan.
 (Insert God: Hahahahaha!)
 We would only do in-vitro, but we would not under any circumstances consider donor eggs or surrogates or anything like that.
 We would just do what we could do semi-naturally and if after that, if we had no luck, we would accept that.
-The funny thing about desperation though is that those lines you draw in the sand shift and move the more desperate you get.
+The funny thing about desperation though is that those lines you draw in the sand begin to shift and move.

 So, I made yet another plan.
 I would have a wonderful life with my wonderful husband and wonderful home and we would travel to wonderful places and have wonderful things and it would all be (sob sob) wonderful.
 In the meantime I could not look at a pregnant woman let alone go to a baby shower.
 I was beyond bitter and it seemed that everyone I knew was getting pregnant.